Sign up for 5% off your first order!

 Having said this, I would also strongly encourage mums-to-be to incorporate something extra into their weekly fitness, something that is designed and tailored specifically to help them and their bodies cope with the demands of pregnancy, something that does all the things that a pregnant body needs and which won’t be found in mainstream fitness

-Fit Bump Box, Studio1.
-Deep abdominal “core” stability work that targets the inner most layer of muscle that wraps round the waist like a corset protecting the back and body from aches and pains (as the bump grows and posture alters) and enabling women to recover their abdominal strength more quickly postnatally.
+1. Deep abdominal “core” stability work that targets the inner most layer of muscle that wraps around the waist like a corset protecting the back and body from aches and pains (as the bump grows and posture alters) and enabling women to recover their abdominal strength more quickly postnatally.
 A classic example is the “superman” exercise on fours.

 5. Relaxation through movement and gentle but effective stretches for areas that naturally tend to get tight and uncomfortable as pregnancy progresses, such as the shoulders, chest and lower back.
 A great move for late pregnancy is pelvic tilts whilst seated on a birthing ball.